Dr. Ritu Gupta

 Other, less common causes of heavy bleeding include:

-- Fibroids, which are non-cancerous tumours that grow in the muscle of the uterus
+- Fibroids, which are non-cancerous tumors that grow in the muscle of the uterus

 - Endometriosis, where cells from the uterus lining grow in other parts of the body